-Hi, everybody, today it finally was time to take my old yew out off its ugly plastic container.
+Hi, everybody, today it finally was time to take my old yew out of its ugly plastic container.
 I collected it in Wales in Nov 2007 with Tony Tickle and Enrico Savini and his student/friend/translator Ivo from (Italy).
 It was a yamadori find of exceptional quality and it was really sad to see that it lost most of its foliage during its first years away from its old home.
-But a small section did survive and over the last 3 years it got, with a lot of TLC, healthier and started to grow like crazy!
+But a small section did survive and over the last 3 years, it got, with a lot of TLC, healthier and started to grow like crazy!
 So now it finally was time to see what was hidden under the ground and to replant it in a new (temporary) bonsai pot!
-Below: The yew before I took it out off the plastic container!
+Below: The yew before I took it out of the plastic container!
 Look at all that amazing deadwood that I have to shape into an exciting and bold design!

 Below: just look at all that amazing deadwood…makes my mouth water!

-Below: Here I carefully remove it from it’s now opened the old pot, making sure that the rootball doesn’t fall apart!
+Below: Here I carefully remove it from its now opened the old pot, making sure that the rootball doesn’t fall apart!

 Below: Carefully removing the old soil from between the tender small roots.

 Below: Amazing deadwood and a very healthy rootball!

 Below: In its new pot and working in the soil with a chopstick.